Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 each one of which is designed to handle some user activity.
 The design consists of selecting which controls to use
 and where to place them on the screen.
+The approach to the UI is to provide the user access
+to all the available features of the app
+and let them choose when and what they want to do with it.
+The "when" or temporal aspects of the UI are not defined by WIMP.

 ### A user-engagement focused alternative to WIMP
 The EngagementManager, instead, is always focused on handling the user's <i>current</i> activity